okofish/node-bulkregex/README.md

 ```

 ## Performance
-Speedy performance is in important part of any bulk replacement program.
-I test this one `benchmark.sh`, included in the repo.
+Speedy performance is an important part of any bulk replacement program.
+I test this one using `benchmark.sh`, included in the repo.
 On my MacBook Air, it executes in around 600 ms (wall clock time.)